The Complete Guide to 0DTE Options Trading — candlestick chart with theta decay curve visualization

 The 5 Core 0DTE Strategies

-Every 0DTE strategy falls into one of two camps: selling premium (theta strategies) or buying premium (directional/gamma strategies).
+Every 0DTE strategy falls into one of two camps: range-bound structures (Debit Condors/Butterflies) or directional structures (Bull Call/Bear Put Debit Spreads).
 Here are the five most common:

-1. Credit Spreads (Bull Put / Bear Call)
+1. Debit Spreads (Bull Call / Bear Put)

-Sell a closer-to-money option, buy a further-out option for protection.
-Profit when the market stays away from your short strike.
-This is the bread-and-butter 0DTE strategy — defined risk, defined reward, theta-positive.
+Buy a closer-to-money option, sell a further-out option to reduce cost.
+Profit when the market moves in your chosen direction.
+This is the bread-and-butter 0DTE strategy — defined risk, defined reward, directional clarity.

-Combine a bull put spread and bear call spread.
+Combine a Bull Call Debit Spread and Bear Put Debit Spread.
 Profit when price stays within a range.
 Ideal for balanced, low-volatility sessions where the market consolidates around VWAP.

-A more aggressive version of the iron condor with strikes centered on the current price.
+A more aggressive version of the Debit Condor with strikes centered on the current price.
 Higher max profit but narrower profit zone.
 Best used when you have high confidence in a specific close zone.

 4. Debit Spreads